apigeek/architect/README.md

 For more options, type:

-	$ dialect -v
+	$ apigeek  -v

 For example:

 If your features are in a different location then use the "--features" or "--epics" option to locate them.
 These folders are not automatically created, they return an error if not found.

-I want to learn more about Dialect
+I want to learn more about Architect
 =================================

 [Basic Vocabulary](docs/vocab.md).